AnaghSharma/anaghsharma.github.io/_posts/2019-09-30-rgb-vs-hsb-vs-hsl-demystified.md

 ###### **THE RGB MODEL**
 As I mentioned earlier, in RGB (0–255, 0–255 ,0–255) system, a colour can be represented by how much Red, Green and Blue it is.
 This essentially means a colour can be represented by the combination of these three primary colours.
 Each of these Red, Green and Blue can range from 0–255 to represent a colour.

 Graphically, the RGB colour model is represented by a cube.
-You can find more information about it [here](https://www.geeksforgeeks.org/computer-graphics-the-rgb-color-model/){:target="_blank"}{:.active}.
+You can find more information about it [here](https://www.geeksforgeeks.org/computer-graphics-the-rgb-color-model/){:target="_blank" arial-label="Go to geeksforgeeks.org to read more about RGB colour model"}{:.active .font-medium}.

 Take an example of the following colour -